The Fresno Mission opens our doors to any man, woman, or child in our community who turns to us for help.

 Rescue the Children

 Rescue the Children (RTC) is a protected, compassionate and loving community that helps single women and women with children facing life insecurity related to homelessness, abuse, addiction, sex trafficking and other traumas.
-RTC give women and their children a place to get away from life dominating circumstances, offering a place to heal, learn, grow and ultimately become the person God created them to be.
-The RTC community allows opportunities that create life change not just for the present, but for future generations.
+RTC gives women and their children a place to get away from life dominating circumstances, offering a place to heal, learn, grow and ultimately become the person God created them to be.
+The RTC community allows for opportunities that create life change not just for the present, but for future generations.